“Hi, how can I help you?”

 It is axiomatic that good design improves user experience.
 Chatbots do not offer many options in terms of flexibility in design but simply put, having an accessible and user-friendly platform will make the chatbot more pleasing to use.
 For instance, you want to have a chatbot that is going to display nicely on all types of devices, or that makes content easier to digest by avoiding long text blocs, or at most basic merely has a comfortable color scheme.

 A bot should also be able to learn from previous conversations and feedback to enhance customer experience.
 You want to know which are the popular interactions, discover the busiest moments, track the number of messages or users in a given frame of time.
 To do so, an archive of all past chats, errors, and failures should be recorded and downloadable to monitor and provide insights into the customer experience.

 Is it a first or a third-party technology?
 In the first-party case, the software editor completely manages, and owns the technology.
 Not only this ensures more responsiveness from the chatbot software vendor, but also it contributes to lowering costs of the overall project.

-To avoid the “it does not understand my request” feeling from the user, you need to invest in an NLP-based chatbot, using deep learning techniques to detect user intent.
+To avoid the “it does not understand my request” feeling from the user, you need to invest in an NLP-based chatbot, using Neuro-Symbolic AI to detect user intent.
 Thus, effectively imitated human interactions give the end-user the feeling that they are well understood and are having a real conversation rather than just being guided through a limited list of options, links, or FAQ chapters.